tjohann/a20_sdk/README.md

 ===============================

 A common development environment for ARMv7 boards based on Allwinners A20 processor.
 It provides basic component like compiler, env scripts and more.
 Additional you find all infos and binary/tools to setup one of the supported devices (see below).
-To make life easier you can use the scripts to clone useful external repositories like U-Boot, Xenomai and more.
+To make life easier you can use the scripts to clone useful external repositories like U-Boot and more.

 As an extention you can install my sdk_builder (https://github.com/tjohann/sdk_builder) which should give you a gtk based tool at your hand.
 With that you can do all steps in a more simpler way by using a gui.